abtin/notes/2021/Oct.md

 #### Thoughts

 - Seems like a lot of time struggles are unnecessary. it's about finding a  way the awareness to stop it.

+### Oct 15, 2021

+#### Thoughts

+- It's amazing that when I talk to some smart people in large organizations who want to do a lot of good and right things but they don't seems to understand that their current state is a reflection of their organization.
+People, Processes, Culture, Reporting structure, Career path and a lot of other non technical aspects are usually the culprit than a big corp cannot become as nimble and innovative as some smaller, yet right size, firms.
+To solve your problem don't look outside, look inside!